dbgingerich/dbgingerich.github.io/tools.md

 Coal is a complex mixture containing trace elements of environmetnal concern, including mercury, arsenic, selenium, and lead.
 The COntaminant behavior in Air, Liquid, and Solids (COALS) Controls tool is a model that has been developed to predict the partitioning behavior of these trace elements at coal-fired power plants.

 The tool is available as Python code and as an .exe file that can be installed on Windows computers.
-Details and docuemntation can be found on the [Open Science Foundation project page] (https://osf.io/6rfe8/).
+Details and docuemntation can be found on the [Open Science Foundation project page](https://osf.io/6rfe8/).
 The code can be found on the [GitHub project page](https://github.com/we3lab/coals_controls).

 ## Papers Published Using the COALS Controls Framework
 **Gingerich, D.B.**; Zhao, Y.; Mauter, M.S.
 Environmentally significant shifts in trace element emissions from coal plants complying with the 1990 Clean Air Act Amendments, *Energy Policy*, 2019, *132*, 1206-1215.